 The following is a reflection I wrote after ongoing ventures in recent years through the Message paraphrase of Matthew 21:12-18, the passage commonly referred to as “The Clearing of the Temple.”
 My hope is that it might help us thirsty ones peel back the glaze of over-familiarity and experience the scene afresh, as we find ourselves among the crowds in the Temple on that day.

-Later, I suggest you return to the text again as captured by Matthew (The Message Translation) and immerse yourself in it.
+Later, I suggest you return to the text again as captured by Matthew (The Message paraphrase) and immerse yourself in it.
 Ask the Holy Spirit to reveal Jesus afresh.
 Ask to see Him even more truly as He is, so that you might offer Him your consent to become like Him, trusting that He is making it possible, even in this hour of this day.

 Walk into this scene with me for a few moments.
 The swollen air of spring in Jerusalem.
 The dirt-packed roads of the bustling marketplace, throngs of folks kicking up dust to mix with the day’s gossip.
 Street peddlers clamoring, children playing games, animals under load winding their way through busy streets.